Financial Planning

 When it comes to a ‛safe’ withdrawal rate, 4% is just a starting point.

-The rule says that if you withdraw 4% of your portfolio the first year of retirement and then adjust that amount for inflation every year thereafter, you can count on your money to last through a 30-year retirement.
+Ever since rocket-scientist-turned-financial-planner William Bengen came up with the “4% rule” in the mid-90s, it’s been the popular standard for a safe retirement withdrawal rate.
+This adaptable 4 percent rule suggests that if you withdraw 4% of your portfolio the first year of retirement and then adjust that amount for inflation every year thereafter, you can count on your money to last through a 30-year retirement.

 Bengen based the rule on 50 years of modern market and inflation data.
 Over any 30-year period within those 50 years,* he found that an investor could have withdrawn the inflation-adjusted 4% and not run out of money.
 Thanks to its theoretical success over varied market conditions, as well as its elegant simplicity, Bengen’s somewhat dry journal article graduated to financial planning “rule” almost immediately.

 But like all broad, simplified rules, it doesn’t always match up with real life.
 For one thing, it doesn’t make sense to let a withdrawal rate dictate your retirement spending.
 Your financial plan should serve your needs, not the other way around.
+This is where an adaptable retirement withdrawal strategy can come into play, to help ensure your retirement aligns with your lifestyle and goals.

 The 4% rule could work if your goal is to retire, live for exactly 30 more years, and then promptly die with $0 (or more) in the bank.